nnsense/youtrack/README.md

 This project
 ============
 This is a fork of [devopshq/youtrack](https://github.com/devopshq/youtrack), a copy of [JetBrains/youtrack-rest-python-library](https://github.com/JetBrains/youtrack-rest-python-library) built to interact with youtrack's API.

 I've started using the official JetBrain's module but, even if it states it has been updated to use python3, it crashes while posting a new comment on YT.
-I've started using devopshq's one, but I've hit it's limits, since it still relies on the old YT API, for example it cannot search for a user.
+I've started using devopshq's one as it claims to be updated to python3.
+It is, but I've hit it's limits, since it still relies on the old YT API, for example it cannot search for a user.

 So, I've implemented this search, and since I need more flexibily, I will maintain my changes in this repo.
 Please note that, since this is slowly moving from the old to the new API, only the `api_key` login works.